GeneZC/MiniDisc/README.md

 **(Conventional) Distillation**

 We provide example scripts of conventionally distilling finetuned teacher models to layer-dropped or parameter-sparsified student models.
 For example, `bert_scripts/run_distillation_mrpc.sh` is used to distill a teacher model finetuned on MRPC to a properly-initialized (either layer-dropped or parameter-sparsified) student model.
-We explain some key arguments in following:
+We explain some key arguments in the following:
 * `--model_type`: same as above.
 * `--teacher_model_path`: same above.
 * `--task_name`: same as above.